 In order to have a particular contract available on any network, be it the locally available network or a public network, it is necessary to run the deployment process.

 Taking as example the Hello World template, open the HelloWorld.sol contract by clicking on it in the Files hierarchy.
 While in the editor, click the Deploy button, presented at the editor top bar as the third button (the play icon).
-Regardless of having run the compile step for the current contract on a previous step, running the Deploy action will open two new windows: one for executing the compilation process and another one for deployment.
+Regardless of having run the compile step for the current contract on a previous step, running the Deploy action will incur in two sequential operations: one for executing the compilation process and another one for deployment.

 The deployment window shows all the steps taken from the compilation, account settings, signing, until the step which is the actual contract deployment transaction.
 After that, the deployment process waits for the transaction to be mined and, as a last step, returns the contract address.

 Alternatively, as with any action in the context of contracts, it is possible to access the Deploy button by clicking the arrow next to the HelloWorld.sol contract to expand the item.
-Clicking the Deploy button directly from the left side menu opens up the deployment process in a separate window.
+Clicking the Deploy button directly from the left side menu also triggers the deployment process.

 Project redeployment only happens when one of the following events happen: